Apple Cider Donuts

 However, let's be honest.
-Although they taste like heaven, most donuts leave you feeling like crap-ola.
+Although they taste like heaven, most donuts leave you feeling less than stellar.
 So naturally, I had to come up with an alternative (especially given my donut loving-partner in crime).
 These donuts are based around freshly ground brown rice- providing whole grain fiber and powerful manganese and selenium.
 Unlike typical donuts that spike blood sugar levels, these provide long-lasting energy with quality carbohydrates, fat and protein.

 But I promise you, it is the fresh orange zest and ample ground spice that send them over the top.

 The soaked ground flax serve as a egg substitute- providing a binding quality without the animal protein.
-If you are siked on farm fresh eggs, simply substitute with 2 eggs.
+If you are psyched on farm fresh eggs, simply substitute with 2 eggs.

 The one catch- they do require a donut-maker.
 I am sure an oven-baked version would work with a donut pan, although I have not tested it and can not offer oven temperatures or cooking times.
 I am sure a little experimentation and a watchful eye will lead you in the right direction.